hughbarney/atto/README.md

 The lack of multiple windows would have been quickly noticed as it is a very visible feature of the Emacs user interface.
 It is very useful to be able to look at some code in one window whilst editing another section of the same file (or a different file) in another window.
 As more than one window can access the same buffer the current point now has now to be associated with the window structure and updated back to the buffer structure whenever any gap or display code is called that accesses the point location.
 The strategy I used in the end was to treat the buffer as the master and update the window structure with copies of the critical values (point, page, epage, cursor row & col) after each display update of that window.
 This is because the display code does the calculations necessary to reframe the sceen when the point scrolls up off the screen or below the screen.
 Getting everthing to work correctly when displaying the same buffer in more that one winow was a reall challenge and took arpund 15-20 hours to get it working.

 ##Known Issues
 	Goto-line will fail to go to the very last line.
-This is a special case taht could easily be fixed.
+This is a special case that could easily be fixed.

 ##Copying
   Atto code is released to the public domain.